mooncollin/Game-Server-Hosting/README.md

 The reason I called the Node application "Node" is because it can be deployed on multiple computers, and allow easy deployment of game servers to any installed computer.
 This greatly increases productivity of managing servers.

 The Controller application gets installed into Tomcat on any computer.
 This may be the same computer a Node is deployed on or not.
 This application handles a bulk of the communication to the browser.
 It is what serves the browser experience.
 It is the central location for all Node communication.
-This is possible because in the properties file of the Controller (which is explained in the Installation and Run Guide section), there is the ip addresses of the Nodes.

 Current features of this project:

 * Easy to use browser experience
 * Easy to deploy game servers to any installed computer
 * Remotely turn on and off any game server
-* File explorer to the the deployed servers
+* File explorer to the deployed servers
 	* Make folders
 	* Upload files
 	* Download files